Vikky/petclinic/readme.md

-# Spring PetClinic Sample Application
+# Spring PetClinic Sample Application (This is a forked repository, with intact license terms but some code changes)

 ## What does it look like?
 spring-petclinic has been deployed here on cloudfoundry: http://spring-petclinic.cloudfoundry.com/